rocket-pool/RPIPs/RPIPs/RPIP-33.md

 (minus any already locked RPL) greater than the proposal bond.
 Locked RPL SHALL act the same way as regular staked RPL for the purposes of rewards, voting and collateral requirements.
 Locked RPL SHALL NOT be counted towards thresholds for withdrawing RPL.

+By default, locking RPL for any purpose will be disabled.
+Node operator's will opt-in to performing governance activities by enabling the locking of RPL from their node or primary withdrawal address.
+On the condition that [RPIP-31: RPL Withdrawal Address](./RPIP-31.md) is ratified and implemented, if the RPL withdrawal address is set then, you will only be able to enable or disable RPL locking using this address.

 As part of a proposal submission, a node operator MUST provide a Merkle pollard across a Merkle-sum tree of delegated voting power at a block that is at most `proposal.max.block.age` blocks old.
 From this pollard the protocol SHALL